-Selling your old iPhone has never been easier than it is today. iPhones hold their value better than any other smartphone which means there’s a huge secondary market for them and someone is willing to pay cash for your old iPhone right now.
-No matter who or where you sell it to there’s a few things you need to do before saying “bon voyage” to your old iPhone.
+Selling your old iPhone has never been easier than it is today. iPhones hold their value better than any other smartphone.
+Luckily for Apple fans, that means there’s a huge secondary market for them and that someone is willing to pay cash for your old iPhone right now.
+No matter who or where you sell it, there are a few things you need to do before saying “bon voyage” to your old iPhone.

-Carriers have strict rules about bringing pre-owned iPhones to their network and each one has their own requirements:
+Carriers have strict rules about bringing pre-owned iPhones to their network and each has its own requirements.

 T-Mobile: In order for someone else to use your old T-Mobile iPhone it needs to be completely paid off and free of any contractual obligations.
 Check out T-Mobile’s IMEI check to make sure your iPhone is good to go.